npm/npm/doc/files/package.json.md

 ## publishConfig

 This is a set of config values that will be used at publish-time.
-It's especially handy if you want to set the tag, registry or access, so that you can ensure that a given package is not tagged with "latest", published to the global public registry or that a scoped module is private by default.
+It’s especially handy if you want to set the tag, registry or access, so that you can ensure that a given package is not tagged with "latest", published to the global public registry or that a scoped module is private by default.